 Queen Elizabeth, who enjoyed the ship for forty years, said "This is the only place I can truly relax."
 This sunny lounge was the Queen's favorite.
 It had teak from Burma, the same phone system she was used to in Buckingham Palace, and it was just off the Veranda Deck.

 The dining room, decorated with gifts given by the ship's many illustrious guests, enabled the Queen to entertain a sizable crowd.
 Her silver pantry was just down the hall.

 The drawing room, while rather simple, is perfect for casual relaxing among royals.
 The piano — bolted to the deck — was played by Princess Diana.
 Royal family photos evoke fine times the Windsors enjoyed on the good ship Britannia.

 Back downtown, the masses relax in the Princes Street Gardens.
 Once a lake called the Nord Loch, its water was drained creating a park — now a favorite among locals.

 Edinburgh's upper class now had a respectable district in which to promenade.
 The street plan was a logical, checkerboard grid plan — in tune with the age of Enlightenment.

 Back when the 13 American colonies were fighting King George III, a new revolutionary style of architecture was popular all across Europe.
 On the Continent hey called it neoclassical.
 Britain named it "Georgian" after her king.
-Edinburgh built an entire new town in this style.
+Edinburgh built an entire new town based on this style.

 Georgian Edinburgh was a parade of elegant symmetry and classical ornamentation.
 The shiny new Edinburgh was also part of a PR campaign designed to promote the notion that Scotland was a respected and integral part of the United Kingdom.